About The Teach Out

 About Heather, the founder & director

-Dr. Heather Ashley Hayes (she/her) is a scholar, writer, organizer, and educator of over twenty years.
+Dr. Heather Ashley Hayes (she/her) is a scholar, writer, organizer, and educator.
 Her scholarly work is interested in social implications of public discourse practice; specifically, how humans use symbols to make meaning and address problems of common concern within their communities.
-She holds a PhD from the University of Minnesota in Communication Studies, with additional focus in Anthropology of the Middle East and North Africa.
-She also holds a State Board of Education secondary teaching certification in speech communication and social studies (general, grades 6-12).
+She holds a PhD from the University of Minnesota in Communication Studies, with additional focus in Anthropology of the Middle East and North Africa and African American Studies.
+She also holds a Texas based, tarnsferrable to many states via reciprocity, State Board of Education secondary teaching certification in speech communication and social studies (general, grades 6-12).

 Her research centers on violence, race & gender, justice, and resistance.
 Her work is particularly interested in the intersection of domestic sociopolitical landscapes with dynamics of global violence, colonialism, and war.
-She additionally engages work about histories and circulations of violence as they relate to race, rhetorical practice, and securitization in public discourse, film & media, as well as in militarized & carceral spaces throughout the world.
-Her final research area is in rhetoric and neuroscience, focusing on how our brains function and what neuroscience tells us about how we learn as well as how we are persuaded, especially in our current "always on" bombardment of multimodal media and public discourse.
+She additionally writes about histories and circulations of violence as they relate to race, rhetorical practice, and securitization in public discourse, film & media, as well as in militarized & carceral spaces throughout the world.
+Her final research area is in rhetoric and neuroscience, focusing on how our brains function and what neuroscience tells us about how we learn as well as efforts to capture our advocacy, especially in our current "always on" bombardment of multimodal media and public discourse.

-Since COVID's impacts emerged, Heather's been featured on Vice News and in multiple popular press publications, is working on her second (and third) book projects (with one due out in early 2023), and just completed an article for Rhetoric & Public Affairs' upcoming special journal issue on rhetoric and violence, adding to a robust list of academic publications.
+Since COVID's impacts emerged, Heather's been featured on Vice News and in multiple popular press publications and just completed an article for Rhetoric & Public Affairs' upcoming special journal issue on rhetoric and violence, adding to a robust list of academic publications.

 Heather also writes and sometimes publishes poetry; she loves dogs, Italian food, books, and - with time to read for pleasure - finds solace in the writings of James Baldwin, Toni Morrison, Ross Gay, and Joan Didion.
 She savors being outdoors in the sunshine and travels prolifically as part of her work.
 In 2019, she faced a most serious battle in the form of an orange-sized brain tumor diagnosis, giving her a front row seat to learn, up close and personally, about the extent of massive structural health care inequity and disability injustice in the US - especially for women and people of color.
 She works to advocate, as a survivor now living without sight in one eye, for communities of patients & families living and struggling through major health diagnoses.
 In addition, she organizes with local houseless advocacy in Portland as well as numerous projects fighting for decarceral justice throughout Oregon, Washington, and beyond.
-After her surgery, she began a MA graduate certificate in neuroscience with Harvard University EdX, a degree she is scheduled to complete in August of 2022.
+After her own brain tumor battle and during pandemic lockdowns, she pursued and earned a MA graduate certificate in neuroscience at Harvard University through its EdX program.

 Heather, crossing into a Syrian refugee encampment, summer 2014